 Receiving W-2 and 1099 Tax Forms

 If you were employed for part of the year, your employer will likely report your employee income to the Internal Revenue Service (IRS) on Form W-2.
-In addition, you may also receive self-employment income that your customers reported to the IRS on a 1099-MISC form.
-Finally, you may have income collected from customers during the course of doing business that does not get reported on a 1099-MISC form.
+In addition, you may also receive self-employment income that your customers reported to the IRS on a 1099-NEC form (1099-MISC in prior years).
+Finally, you may have income collected from customers during the course of doing business that does not get reported on a 1099-NEC form.
 You must report all these sources of income.